Merging Help Systems (Multivolume Help)

 If you are generating merged, or multivolume WebWorks Help that includes 'context-sensitive help, in the Group context field, specify the help context for each top-level group to use.

 Note: In WebWorks Help, you need to include the context and the TopicAlias value in the help call to display the correct help topic.
 For more information, see the ePublisher Design Guide.
-For more information, see “Using Context-Sensitive Help in WebWorks Help” on page 219.
-For more information, see “Using Context-Sensitive Help in WebWorks Help” on page 219.
+For more information, see “Using Context-Sensitive Help in WebWorks Help”.
+For more information, see “Using Context-Sensitive Help in WebWorks Help”.

 Generate you output.
-For more information, see “Generating Output” on page 287.
+For more information, see “Generating Output”.

 Open the merged help system by completing one of the following steps:

 Note: ePublisher creates the entry-point file using the name of the selected target.
 If you want to change the name of the entry-point file for the merged help system, rename your target.
-For more information about renaming your target, see “Renaming Targets” on page 277.
+For more information about renaming your target, see “Renaming Targets”.